quintel/documentation/docs/api/exports.md

 ## Get hourly data

-Sending a GET request for a `csv` file with one of the keys specified above to a scenario will serialize the speicfied `csv` for you.
+Sending a GET request for a `csv` file with one of the keys specified above to a scenario will serialize the specified `csv` for you.
 For example for `hydrogen`:

 <ApiEndpoint data={endpointData.curves} />